fossasia/susi_linux/README.md

  |_ susi_server        (The same server as on api.susi.ai, hosted locally for maximum privacy.
 No cloud needed)
  |_ susi_skill_data    (The skills as provided by susi_server on api.susi.ai; pulled from the git repository automatically)
  |_ susi_linux         (a state machine in python which uses susi_python, Speech-to-text and Text-to-speech functions)
+ |_ susi.ai            (React Application, the local web front-end with User Account Management, a client for the local deployment of the susi_server, the content management system for susi skills)
 ```

 This project provides the following functionality: